sowodev/my-portfolio/README.md

 ## About Me

 I am a dedicated and creative full stack web developer with a passion for building high quality web applications that not only work flawlessly but also provide an excellent user experience, also being robust, reliable, secure and scalable.
-I have been dedicating the past few years of my life mastering the art of building relentless software, so that I can make a huge difference wherever I go, guiding those who I work with to the highest standards when deploying state-of-the-art web applications.

 **Key Highlights:**